elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - The user fluentd configuration uses its dedicated values for tolerations, affinity and nodeselector.
 - The wc fluentd tolerations and nodeSelector configuration options are now only specified in the configuration file.

+### Removed

+- Broken OIDC configuration for the ops Grafana instance has been removed.